❋ 1 space left on our Spring Equinox Day Retreat! Visit our homepage to learn more ❋

 Olivia is also a Reiki Level 2 Practitioner.

-Laura Garside
+Laura Menzer

 Laura is Yoga Alliance registered Yoga Teacher, teaching both Vinyasa and Yin styles of yoga.
 Laura first fell in love with yoga during her travels in Australia, where she found solace and inspiration practicing by the ocean.
 The rhythmic crashing of the waves provided a calming backdrop, allowing her to deeply connect with her breath and movement."